- Prospective Students

 Focuses on obtaining and protecting market power through strategic management.
 We examine how firms have been able to generate and protect market power in the past, and how they will have to change to meet new demands.
 The theme integrates strategy and finance tools to provide an integrated approach to the creation of shareholder value.
 Teams work on a major strategy and finance (valuation) project throughout the theme.
 The project requires you to evaluate a firm or business transaction (i.e., merger, acquisition, or dissolution) and formally present your case analysis.

-Concentrates on the development of skills needed to be a successful entrepreneur or a leader in a large established organizations.
-The theme deals with governance issues in large organizations and the problems encountered in starting and operating an entrepreurial firm.
+Concentrates on the development of skills needed to be a successful entrepreneur or a leader in a large established organization.
+The theme deals with governance issues in large organizations and the problems encountered in starting and operating an entrepreneurial firm.
 You will develop assessments of your own capabilities and leadership skills and you will formulate an analysis of a new opportunity for which your skills are well suited.

 Focuses on career development and personal assessment. .
 You will be led through an assessment of your future goals and you will evaluate how your career plans fit with your goals.
 You will meet in teams with other participants, evaluate your management style, reflect on your career path, and update your career plans.